olincollege/SoftSysShell/reports/report.md

 custom_command.o: custom_commands.h custom_commands.c
 	gcc custom_commands.c -c
 ```
 Here, we were able to compile our helper and custom commands separately before including it in the main file.
-It helped declutter the main function a lot, and helped us not recompile everything at once.
+It helped declutter the main function a lot, and it let us not recompile everything for a change in just one file.

-An important design decision we made was to keep a simple flow for our code when implementing various commands.
+An important design decision we made was to keep a simple flow for our code in the [main](https://github.com/olincollege/SoftSysShell/blob/main/main.c) loop when implementing various commands.
 Using a series of `if` statements in the main loop, we ensured the following overall flow:
 ```
 /* Read the user input. */
 input = readline("unixsh> ");